Towards Fine-Grained and Multi-Granular Contrastive Language-Speech Pre-training: Ethics Statement

 \section{Ethics Statement}

 All data used in this work were collected and processed in accordance with relevant ethical guidelines and licensing terms.
-The speech samples are sourced from publicly available datasets.
-We will only release the annotated captions and associated metadata that reference the original audio, and will not redistribute the source audio files.
-Human annotations were conducted by trained annotators, who were fairly compensated.
+Human annotations were performed by trained annotators, who were fairly compensated.
+For \ourdataset{}, the speech samples are sourced from publicly available datasets.
+We release only annotated captions and associated metadata referencing the original audio under the CC BY-NC-SA 4.0 license and do not redistribute the original audio files. \ourmodel{} is made publicly available under the Apache 2.0 license to support reproducibility and facilitate future research.